 With over 40 years of experience in civil construction and pipeline renewal, Geoff is considered an industry leader and pioneer of trenchless technology.
 In 1990 Geoff was responsible for the successful re-invention of General Constructions into the current Interflow group with the commercialisation of emerging technologies in trenchless renewal of pipelines and underground structures.

-Paul is an Executive Director who commenced with Interflow in 2003 as Director Corporate Services and in 2016 was appointed the role of Deputy Chief Executive Officer.
+Paul is a Non-Executive Director who commenced with Interflow in 2003 as Director Corporate Services and in 2016 was appointed the role of Deputy Chief Executive Officer.
+In 2018 Paul was appointed as a Non-Executive Director.

 Paul brings to the group over 45 years of experience in general management, governance and financial management.

 Michael is an Executive Director who joined Interflow in 1996 and appointed Operations Director in 2000.
-In 2016 Michael was appointed Chief Operating Officer.
+In 2018 Michael was appointed Executive General Manager - Operations.

 Michael is responsible for the delivery operations of Interflow across Australia & New Zealand.
 He has a focus on the safe delivery of field works and reducing the impacts of our activities in the environment and the communities we work within.